data-compliance/data-compliance.github.io/content/tools/_index.md

 ### Retrospective Compliance Filtering

- We identify the top 1 million URL domains and retrieve their corresponding robots.txt files as of January 2025.
-Based on the robots.txt content, we provide coarse-grained and fine-grained compliance filtering.
-By compliance filtering, we evaluates robots.txt rules specifically for AI training user agents, as shown in the list below.
+ We identify the top 1 million English and Non-English URL domains and retrieve their corresponding robots.txt files as of January 2025.
+We evaluates robots.txt rules specifically for AI training user agents, as shown in the list below.

 ```
 "AI2Bot",                       # AI2